OreOZhao/dint/README.md

 Unless otherwise specified, for the rest of this guide we assume that we type the terminal commands of the following examples from the created directory `build`.

+Run test Shell.
+Remember to change the "basename" argument in `dint.cpp`, and the `testall.sh` accordingly.

+    $ sh testall.sh

 Input data format
 -----------------